iomesh/docs/docs/cluster-operations/scale-out-cluster.md

 sidebar_label: Scale Out Cluster
 ---

-If you have the Enterprise Edition of IOMesh software, you can scale it out online without disrupting the cluster's operation.
-However, scaling out is not possible with the Community Edition, which limits the number of meta or chunk pods to three.
-During scaling out, you can choose to add chunk pods, meta pods, or both simultaneously.
+If you have the IOMesh Enterprise edition, you can scaling out the cluster online without interrupting its operation.
+However, scaling out is not possible with the Community edition that only allows a maximum of three meta or chunk pods.
+When scaling out the cluster, you can choose to add chunk pods, meta pods, or both at the same time.

 **Prerequisite**